EastEnders spin-offs: Books

 Many novels relating to EastEnders have been produced.
-Between 1985 and 1988, Hugh Miller wrote a series of 12 books focussing on several characters in the show.
+Between 1985 and 1988, Hugh Miller wrote a series of 12 books focusing on several characters in the show.
 The books told the characters' backstories from before the show's inception in February 1985.
 Miller also wrote a series of four books called Teen EastEnders.
-Similar to the original 12 books, they focussed on teenage characters in the show.
+Similar to the original 12 books, they focused on teenage characters in the show.

-A further four novels were written by Kate Lock between 1998 and 2001.
+Four more novels were written by Kate Lock between 1998 and 2001.
 Two of these explored the backstories of the characters Grant Mitchell and Steve Owen, with the other two being "secret diaries" of characters Bianca Jackson and Tiffany Mitchell, giving an insight into the characters lives during storylines that were airing at the time.

 Several non-fiction books have been produced, including EastEnders: The Inside Story in 1987, which was written by the show's creators, Tony Holland and Julia Smith.